 How does the human body respond to exercise?
 What are the limits of human performance?
 How can exercise training impact chronic disease, quality of life, and sport success?

 These are some of the questions the study of exercise and sport physiology investigates.
 Exercise physiology is the study of the acute and chronic adaptations to the stress of physical activity.
 While the study of exercise physiology can inform us how exercise can improve physiological function in general; its sub-discipline, sport physiology, helps us understand and improve athletic performance specifically.

-Graduates will be prepared for careers in clinical rehabilitation/research settings, strength and conditioning settings, the health/fitness industry, and future graduate study.
-The program prepares students to challenge select certification examinations such as the American College of Sports Medicine’s Certified Health Fitness Specialist and the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist.
+Graduates will be prepared for careers in clinical/research settings, strength and conditioning, and the health/fitness industry.
+Students will also be prepared for future graduate study and/or professional programs.
+The major prepares students to challenge select certification examinations such as the American College of Sports Medicine’s Certified Exercise Physiologist (EP-C) and the National Strength and Conditioning Association’s Certified Strength and Conditioning Specialist (CSCS).

 Upon completion of this major, exercise and sport physiology students will possess the necessary knowledge, skills, and abilities to: